bbenchoff/bbenchoff.github.io/pages/StarC.md

     barrier();
 ```

-The result is 256 independent windows, each scrolling its own LFSR-generated pattern in its own direction, creating that signature "thinking computer" shimmer.
+The result is 256 independent windows, each scrolling its own LFSR-generated pattern in its own direction, creating the "thinking computer" shimmer.
 This is StarC's design philosophy in action: it's just C until it isn't.
 Plain for-loops stepping LFSRs in scalar context, then massively parallel array indexing when you need it.

-** Code Listing **
+**Code Listing**
 <!-- COLLAPSIBLE -->
 ```c
 // LFSR Scrolling Columns - Embarrassingly Parallel!